 Liability in construction accidents in California

 Construction accidents do happen considering how many dangerous activities are involved in the construction process.
-Given the amount of cutting, sawing, drilling, and grinding, which often happens at hundreds of feet in the air, it is not surprising why so many bystanders get injured in construction site accidents in Los Angeles and all across California.
+Given the amount of cutting, sawing, drilling, and grinding, which often happens hundreds of feet in the air, it is not surprising why so many bystanders get injured in construction site accidents in Los Angeles and all across California.

 But debris falling on bystanders is not the only dangerous condition found at construction sites, as uneven surfaces also pose a great danger for pedestrians and motorists alike.
-Our Los Angeles construction accident attorney from the Law Offices of Howard Craig Kornberg explains that under California law, construction companies must provide proper training for their workers to educate them on safety precautions.
+Our Los Angeles construction accident attorney from the Law Offices of Howard Kornberg explains that under California law, construction companies must provide proper training for their workers to educate them on safety precautions.

 Oftentimes, construction companies do not provide workers with adequate training or supervision.
 Also, it is not uncommon for construction workers to disregard these safety precautions and engage in negligent, reckless, or careless activities, putting the lives of bystanders at risk.

 By disregarding safety regulations, a construction worker also puts his or her own life on the line.
 In fact, it is estimated that 1 in 10 construction workers are injured every year.

 Testimony from construction workers can be biased and unfair

 “If you get injured in a construction accident as a bystander in Los Angeles or elsewhere in California, you have a legal right to sue the construction company and its workers for negligence,” says our experienced construction accident attorney.
 “The only problem is that most construction companies are not eager to admit their fault and will exhaust whatever available legal options to escape liability or reduce the value of your personal injury settlement.”